 They helped find the right medication for her PLE and diet to stabilize her protein.
 Though there are months of protein level drops, she is healthier and has a better quality of life.
 It seemed like everything was looking up but on November 9th, two years ago her oxygen level dropped.
 Because of the severity, she has been on oxygen 24/7 ever since.
 “It was a scary time for me.
 I had no idea how much my life would change after that day,” she said.
 “My invisible illness became visible.
 Kids stared, pointed and asked questions.
 I didn’t want to go out of the house.
 And while some days are still awkward for me, I have learned to love myself again.”

 Life with a chronic illness can be challenging.
 There are days where I am exhausted of having to fight every day, but life is worth fighting for.

-Kimberly is now 27 and has since started a blog, o2isbeautiful, and an Instagram, @adventures_zanna, for her oxygen machine to inspire others and show that oxygen does not have to stop you from living your life to the fullest.
+Kimberly is now 27 still dealing with everyday challenges brought about CHD and PLE.
+She has since started a blog, o2isbeautiful, and an Instagram, @adventures_zanna, for her oxygen machine to inspire others and show that oxygen does not have to stop you from living your life to the fullest.
 “Life with a chronic illness can be challenging.
 There are days where I am exhausted from having to fight every day, but life is worth fighting for,” Kimberly said.
 “I can only hope that my life will help someone else.
 Know that you are not alone.
 You are strong and beautiful.
 You are a CHD warrior.”

 Kimberly is one of the lucky people with congenital heart disease that has made it to adulthood.
 40 years ago this would have be impossible.
 “Without the Fontan and all these surgeries, I would not be here today,” Kimberly said.
 These life-saving surgeries were able to be discovered through research but research needs more funding — that’s where you come in.
 Join the fight to defeat CHD for these superhero heart warriors and donate today!